Roger Hilton

 Roger Hilton CBE (1911–1975) was a pioneer of abstract art in post-Second World War Britain.
-Often associated with the 'middle generation' of St Ives painters – Terry Frost, Patrick Heron, Peter Lanyon & Bryan Wynter – he spent much of his career in London, where his work was deeply influenced by European avante-garde movements such as tachisme and CoBrA.
+Often associated with the 'middle generation' of St Ives painters – Terry Frost, Patrick Heron, Peter Lanyon & Bryan Wynter – he spent much of his career in London, where his work was deeply influenced by European avant-garde movements such as tachisme and CoBrA.

 He was born on 23 March 1911 in Northwood, Middlesex, and studied at the Slade School of Fine Art under Henry Tonks and also in Paris, where he developed links with painters on the Continent.
 At the Slade he won the Orpen prize in 1930.
 He was born Roger Hildesheim and his parents changed the name to Hilton in 1916, when anti-German feeling was prevalent.